 Medicines such as antibiotics, chemotherapy medicines, and laxatives

-Some people—mostly women—secretly abuse laxatives.
-This can cause chronic, watery
+Some people may secretly abuse laxatives.
+This can cause chronic, watery diarrhea.

-diarrhea.
 Watery diarrhea caused by laxative abuse is called factitious diarrhea.
+This condition

 This test also is used to find out whether your diarrhea is osmotic or secretory.